EMurray16/dci-score-history/README.md

 The `combined` folder contains a merged score file with detail from both datasets.

-The code used to scrape the data from each source is not yet publicly available, but may be in the future.
+The code used to scrape the data from each source is not yet publicly available, because it's a pile of python, Javascritpt, R, and Go code, depending on running Google Chrome in a headless state.
+Code may be made publicly available in the relevant folders in the future.

 # Support